Lockheed Electra wing failure investigation: FAA Response

-Three days later, the FAA held closed-door meetings with about 60 representatives of the FAA, CAB, NASA, Lockheed, the engine manufacturer, and the presidents or vice presidents of every domestic airline that operated the Electra.
+Three days after the emergency order, the FAA held closed-door meetings with about 60 representatives of the FAA, CAB, NASA, Lockheed, the engine manufacturer, and the presidents or vice presidents of every domestic airline that operated the Electra.
 The doors were locked, no minutes of the meeting were taken, and there were no reporters present.
 One reporter who attempted to get into the meeting was turned away by FAA Chairman Elwood Quesada, who told him, "This is going to be a highly technical meeting and we want to let these people say what they have to say freely."
 Quesada started the meeting by stating that it was to be an informal discussion of how the FAA intended to respond to the Electra situation, and to find out how the operators and manufacturers of the Electra were feeling.
 After talking about what steps the FAA planned to take, Quesada asked for comments.
 Lockheed's representative discussed some of the testing that the company had already started to perform on the Electras.
 CAB Chairman James Durfee repeated the board's recommendation to ground all Electras.
 A visibly upset Donald Nyrop of Northwest Airlines stated that his company was going to voluntarily ground all of their Electras, and that he had already asked Lockheed to return the Boeing Stratocruisers the company had traded in when it purchased its Electras.
 The other carriers protested, saying that if Northwest Airlines grounded its fleet, public opinion would force them to ground theirs as well.
 After pleading with Nyrop, the executives from the other airlines were able to persuade him to keep his company's Electras flying.
 At the conclusion of the meeting, Quesada released a statement to reporters that said, "We have conducted an informal and informative meeting with airline operators and the engine and airframe manufacturers of Lockheed Electra to exchange all information now available on the history and operation of this aircraft," and "The meeting was constructive, helpful, and informative and will assist us materially in developing any appropriate action."